 Where to stay

 Staying at Asahi in Fujiyoshida means being located right between Chureito Pagoda, Kawaguchiko and Lake Kawaguchiko.
 The super friendly female host speaks a reasonable amount of English and picked me up from the station by car.
 If you prefer a home-made meal, grandma can cook in the evening.
 There is also a Lawson convenience store on a few minutes’ walk distance should you want to get something for breakfast, drinks, snacks, etc.

 It was a great experience to stay at an authentic Japanese village house.
 It feels special and serene.
 Take your shoes off at the door and relax!
 I had actually the whole upstairs floor – with Mt.
 Fuji view, three bed rooms, a big pile of futon mattresses and one western bed – all to myself!
 The bathroom and kitchen are downstairs.
-The price is very reasonable; I paid ¥10.000 (±EUR 73) per night.
+The price in 2018 was very reasonable; I paid ¥10.000 (±EUR 73) per night.

 The host of Asahi is the nicest lady you can imagine possible.
 She sent a beautiful calendar to my last hotel!

 If you are keen to stay in the village center of Kawaguchi and you are willing to spend more money, check out these options:

 The last one is where you can get this earlier described authentic Japanese onsen experience.
 It is only relatively expensive in this area (easily beyond EUR 500 p/n).
 If your budget is limited, I’d recommend to do that (onsen) elsewhere in Japan.

 How to get there